The Authority of Darkness

 In order to really have at hand, truly have so that you benefit from and can’t easily lose, the revelation of Christ within, two things are necessary.

 One: The Lordship of Jesus Christ.
 You have received his revelation and exalted it in your mind, heart and life as being the highest priority.
-You have latched onto this knowing of Christ as being of the utmost importance, and you adhere and follow it like the quality of your life depends on it.
+You have latched onto this knowing of Christ as being of the utmost importance, your true identity, and you adhere and follow it like the quality of your life depends on it.
 You allow it to take the lead in making your decisions and you devote at least a portion of your life to pursuing a furtherance and growth of his revelation in your heart, life and understanding.
-You have a new identity as being what is being revealed within you (you are what God says you are) and are in the continual process of forsaking your old way of thinking and living.
+You have a new identity as being what is being revealed within you (you are what God says you are) and are in the continual process of forsaking your old way of thinking and living in favor of the new.

 Two: Thankfulness for what has been and is being given to you by the hand of your Lord.
 If you’re not thankful for it, then it’s not practically present in your life.
 Thankfulness is the visceral response to the receipt of a gift.
 It affects you.
 If the revelation of the Christ within (whatever he is revealing to you) is not affecting you, then you are not thankful for it (if you even received it in the first place) , and the full effect that revelation is intended to have cannot take place.
 If the worries and concerns of this present material world take precedence in your thinking over what God is revealing, you will become spiritually unfruitful.
 If you will not lay aside your old way of thinking and reasoning and feeling in order to take on this new Christ-inspired revelation as your new identity, then your spiritual life will be choked off.